Practice with and support Project Yoga Richmond for the Global Day of Giving, GivingTuesday, on November 28!

 Transitions Day Support Services

-“Emerson and I wanted to thank you and Special Olympics for the So-Fit program and share with you all the difference it has made in xxx’s health.
+“My brother and I wanted to thank you and Special Olympics for the So-Fit program and share with you all the difference it has made in his health.
 He really took the program very seriously and actively participated in the Yoga and Exercise programs.

 I must say the coaches at Yoga and JCC were excellent!
-They gave individual attention to each member, which really made xxx try harder to accomplish especially the Yoga positions.
+They gave individual attention to each member, which really made him try harder to accomplish especially the Yoga positions.

 In July, we went to see his primary care physician, Dr. David Taminger, with results that were remarkable.
 Not only had he lost a total of 14 pounds, but also had the best lab results this year.
 For his diabetes the results of his HbA1C, which is a measure of your average blood glucose levels was 1.2 points lower.
 His fasting glucose level was also within normal limits.
 His cholesterol levels was also so much lower.
 Overall he showed remarkable improvements.
 His doctor sent us a note saying, ” Whatever you are doing, please keep up the good work.”